 As a child, Heather grew up in an environment of addiction and generational divorce.
 Her life experiences, personal journey in counseling, and education have allowed her to develop a unique perspective of how our woundedness, caused from dysfunctional patterns of relating, are carried forward and recast into our adult lives.
-Recognizing that our experiences become the filter through which we sift and construct our view of self, our approach to life, our capacity love and be loved, and our ability to trust, Heather’s passion is to come alongside those wrestling with shame, identity, self-harm, anxiety, relationship issues, divorce, infidelity, secrecy, emotional abuse, and childhood trauma.
-Heather also enjoys faith-based counseling, approaching these and other issues from a biblical perspective.
-Heather’s approach to counseling is to offer a client-counselor relationship that pursues the depths of the client’s heart while simultaneously welcoming all that it finds there.
-Free from condemnation, judgment, and shame, she offers an environment which beckons one to draw close, discard their masks, and lay bare their scars.
-It is within that place that the transformative magic of counseling happens.
+Heather believes our closest relationships tend to reveal our most wounded places.
+Recognizing all our experiences, but most particularly our pain, become the filter through which we sift and construct our view of self, our approach to life, and our capacity love and be loved, Heather's passion is to come alongside those wrestling with relationship issues with others - marriage, parenting/co-parenting, divorce, infidelity, secrecy, blended family issues, emotional abuse or childhood trauma, and relational issues within themselves - shame, identity, self-harm, anxiety, and depression.

 Heather approaches counseling as a come-along-sider, offering a client-counselor relationship that pursues the depths of the client’s heart while simultaneously welcoming all that it finds there.
 Free from condemnation, judgment, and shame, she offers an environment which beckons one to draw close, discard their masks, and lay bare their scars.
 Believing authentic freedom requires us to face our pain rather than flee from it she will lead you towards those wounded places to find Healing, Restoration, and Hope.